Ice Bank with a constantly large ice surface

 BUCO Ice bank technical specifications

-- Storage size from 50 kWh to 2000 kWh of cooling energy
+- Ice bank storage size from 50 kWh to 2000 kWh of cooling energy

-- Evaporator for all refrigerants and operating modes or brine operation
+- Refrigeration evaporator for all refrigerants and operating modes or brine operation

 - Compact, plug-in units or for on-site refrigeration systems